w3f/polkadot-wiki/docs/general/polkadot-vision.md

 | :------: | :---------: | :----------: |
 |  **+**   |   **++**    |    **+**     |

-Polkadot's blockspace security is somewhat satisfactory but as secure as other PoS networks like Ethereum.
+Polkadot's blockspace security is somewhat satisfactory but not as secure as other PoS networks like Ethereum.
 Blockspace flexibility is good but can be improved as tasks such as balances transfers, staking, governance, etc. can be delegated to [system parachains](../learn/learn-system-chains.md).
 Availability is limited as blockspace is only accessible through slot auctions.
 Still, on the other